Skip to content

 • Hardening secrets management and policy-as-code beyond .env files.

-• Incident response drills in real production environments.
+• Incident response drills inside real production environments.

 If you are hiring for junior DevOps or platform roles and provide coaching in these areas, I am open to discussing opportunities.